 - Miscarriage of Justice: The plot revolves around a man wrongly convicted in a justice system where the use of Living Lie Detectors is supposed to make wrongful convictions impossible.

-- My Grandson Myself: Done by the villain, who uses a cryopod to become a Human Popsicle for a few years before re-emerging to see how things are progressing.
+- My Grandson Myself: Done by the villain, who uses a cryopod to become a Human Popsicle for a few weeks before re-emerging to see how things are progressing.

 - This has the side effect of making him sterile, although he has managed to spread clone embryos of himself throughout the colony.